RazerMS/SDK-RazerMS_VB/README.md

 objectMol.Type = "sandbox" ' "sandbox" or "production"
 ```
 ### IPN(Instant Payment Notification)
-Additional object must be set and passed when using IPN
+Additional object must be set when using IPN
 ```VB.Net
 objectMolpay.Treq = "1" 'Value is always 1.
 Do not change
 ```